This blog post is powered by shuttle! The serverless platform built for Rust.

 let news = client.get("https://api.nytimes.com/svc/topstories").await;

-we can run the requests start both requests and await for their results concurrently.
+With tokio::join!, we can initiate both requests and await their results concurrently.

 let weather = client.get("https://api.darksky.net/forecast");